MrKleiner/blvtf/README.md

 	*_diffuse.psd DXT1   1024x1024 -NOMIP,NORMAL
 	*_normal.psd  BGR888 -NOMIP,NORMAL
+	*_mrao.psd    *      *x* -*

 First line means:
  - Any file, which ends with _diffuse.psd
  - Should be converted to DXT1
  - Clamp dimensions to 1024x1024
  - Add "No Mipmap" and "Normal Map" flags.
-The flag array must start with "-", contain no whitespaces and always come as the last argument
+The flag array must start with "-", contain no whitespaces and always come as the last argument.
+ To easily insert flags to the TextMax file, check required Flags in the batch conversion list, move cursor in the Text Editor to the desired location and hit "Append Flags"

 Second line is the same, but the image size is not affected.

+Third line will use "Encoding", "Clamp Width / Clamp Height" and "Flags" from the base batch config, because '*' means "Use base batch config".
+Please notice that Flags still start with "-"

 If two identical wildcards were specified - the earliest one gets replaced with the latest one.